yavuzkoroglu/gfuzzer-release/README.md

 Note that we used Java version "1.8.0_112" during experiments.

-Please feel free to contact us if you are unable to reproduce
+Please feel free to contact us if you are unable to reproduce the experiments.

 [1]: https://www.google.com
 [2]: https://en.wikipedia.org/wiki/Chomsky_normal_form